3.5 ERISA, ACA & No Surprises Act (NSA)

 Test Your Knowledge

-A biller is told a patient's health coverage is a large employer's self-funded plan.
-The patient's state has a law requiring coverage of a specific service.
+A biller learns a patient's coverage is a large employer's self-funded plan, and the patient's state has a law mandating coverage of a specific service.
 Which statement is most accurate?

 A